risingwavelabs/risingwave-docs/versioned_docs/version-1.0.0/create-source/create-source-kafka.md

    topic = 'kafka_csv_topic',
    properties.bootstrap.server = '127.0.0.1:29092',
    scan.startup.mode = 'earliest'
-)
-ROW FORMAT csv WITHOUT HEADER DELIMITED BY ',';
+) FORMAT PLAIN ENCODE CSV (
+   without_header = 'true',
+   delimiter = ','
+);
 ```

 - CSV header is not supported when creating a table with Kafka connector.
-Add the `WITHOUT HEADER` option to the `ROW FORMAT` clause.
+Add the `without_header` option to the encode parameters.

-- The `DELIMITED BY` option specifies the delimiter character used in the CSV data.
+- The `delimiter` option specifies the delimiter character used in the CSV data.

 </TabItem>
 </Tabs>